 Wound care

-Handling emergency situations like heart attacks and strokes
+Handling emergencies like heart attacks and strokes

-Basic medical skills, such as giving medication through injections, IV shots and conducting medical tests are necessary for patient care.
-A nurse should also be proficient in medical technologies including,
+Basic medical skills, such as giving medication through injections, IV shots and conducting medical tests, are necessary for patient care.
+A nurse should also be proficient in medical technologies, including,

 Giving IV fluids